johnkerl/sliver/README.md

 # sliver

-Sliver is a lightweight JavaScript framework.
+Sliver is a lightweight JavaScript library.

 # How to use it